astridx/meinblog/content/posts/joomla/3erstAnsichtFrontend.en.md

   - Joomla
 ---

 After you have a working backend for your component, you implement the frontend.
 Currently, with the extension it is possible to display a static text.
 We don't have dynamic data yet.
-But this will change soon.
-First we build the rough structure.
+This will change soon.
+First, however, we build the rough structure.

 > For impatient people: Look at the changed program code in the [diff view](https://github.com/astridx/boilerplate/compare/t1c...t2)[^github.com/astridx/boilerplate/compare/t1c...t2] and copy these changes into your development version.